danioDev2013/readmeGenerator/newRead/README.md

 ## Description
 ---
 This is a command-line application created to generate professional readme.md files from the user's inputs using node.js packages.
-I needed to create something to help me keep more focus on my projects and less time spent on creating readme files.

 <br>